-Travel in the energy of light, between nature and electronics.
+A contemplative journey through the energy of light, between nature and electronics.

-In the early days of digital video in the 1990s, I had many experiences, including video larsen), the practice of filming a CRT screen with the camera that diffuses the image it is filming.
+In the early days of digital video in the 1990s, I had many experiences, including video larsen, the practice of filming a CRT screen with the camera that diffuses the image it is filming.
 It is a form of abyss in electron beams.

 We need a first source of light in the image, here a window, which we will multiply as with two mirrors facing each other.
 And, because the camera is mobile, one can “travel” in this light energy by tiny movements of the device.
 We then discover very surprising, organic visual territories that give the sensation of a form of “electronic life”, of a universe in itself.